cshum/imagor/README.md

         VIPS strips all metadata from the resulting image -vips-unlimited
-    	VIPS bypass image max resolution check and remove all denial of service limits
+    	VIPS bypass image max resolution check and remove all denial of service limits -imagor-watermark-cache-size int64
+        In-memory watermark cache size in bytes (0 to disable). e.g. 104857600 for 100MB (default 0)

   -sentry-dsn
         include sentry dsn to integrate imagor with sentry